 Integrated treatment of methods of market research and analysis of market factors affecting decisions in the organization.
+See MKT Note 1.
 Prerequisites with a grade of "C" (2.00) or higher: MKT 302; QBA 221.
-General Studies: L marketing issues.
-Prerequisite: professional program business student.
-Prerequisites with a grade of "C" (2.00) or higher: MKT 302, 304, 451.

 MKT 460 Strategic Marketing.
 (3)